-Article 5.7 Certificate and diploma supplement
+Article 5.7 Degree certificate and diploma supplement

 - 5.7.1 As proof that the final examination has been successfully completed, and once the Executive Board of Examiners has declared that all relevant procedural requirements have been met, a diploma is issued.
-This diploma contains the data as described in Article 7.11, second paragraph of the Act. - 5.7.2 Only one diploma is issued per degree programme. - 5.7.3 The Board of Examiners attaches a supplement to every successfully completed final examination diploma.
-Only one supplement is attached per diploma. - 5.7.4 The diploma is drawn up in Dutch or English.
-A further copy of the diploma is drawn up in In Latin.
-The diploma and its copy in Latin is signed on behalf of the Board of Examiners by the chairman and another member of the Board of Examiners.
-In the absence of the chairman, one of the other members can sign the diploma and its copy in Latin. - 5.7.5 A person who has a right to be awarded a diploma can, in accordance with the rules set by the Executive Board, request the Board of Examiners to postpone awarding the diploma pursuant to Article 4.10.4 of the OER. - 5.7.6 The supplement is drawn up in Dutch or in English and it meets the standard European format requirements. - 5.7.7 Any person who has successfully completed more than one examination but who cannot be granted a diploma as referred to in 5.7.1, will receive upon request a statement by the Board of Examiners which specifies in any event the examinations that he or she has completed successfully.
+This degree certificate contains the data as described in Article 7.11, second paragraph of the Act. - 5.7.2 Only one degree certificate will be issued per degree programme. - 5.7.3 The Board of Examiners attaches a supplement to every successfully completed final examination certificate.
+Only one supplement is attached per degree certificate. - 5.7.4 The degree certificate will be drawn up in Dutch or English.
+A further copy of the certificate will be drawn up in Latin.
+The degree certificate and its copy in Latin will be signed on behalf of the Board of Examiners with a so-called wet signature1 at least one of the members of the board. - 5.7.5 A person who has a right to be awarded a degree certificate can, in accordance with the rules set by the Executive Board, request the Board of Examiners to postpone awarding the certificate pursuant to Article 4.10.4 of the OER. - 5.7.6 The supplement is drawn up in Dutch or in English.
+The aim of the supplement is to provide insight into the nature and content of the completed degree programme, also with a view to international recognition of degree programmes.
+The Leiden University diploma supplement conforms with the standard European diploma supplement.
+The final page of the diploma supplement will be signed with what is known as a wet signature by at least one of the members of the Board of Examiners.
+In addition, the Board of Examiners may choose to initial each page of the diploma supplement.